Into vs. In To

 You can complete your activities by logging into your secure homepage.

-I think one could argue for either form in the case of your second sentence.
+One could argue for either form in the case of your second sentence.
 “Into” implies entrance, which one could say is meant figuratively here, even if not literally.
-Therefore, I would like to combine my earlier response to Billy of June 14, 2010, with the response to Becky Cudo of June 30, 2010, and say that either into or in to is acceptable.
+Either into or in to seems to be acceptable.

 Funny we’ve always said “log on!”